pterodactyl/documentation/community/config/eggs/creating_a_custom_egg.md

 ## The Pterodactyl Install Procces

 ::: warning
-Please be aware of how the pterodactyl install proces works!
+Please be aware of how the pterodactyl install process works!
 :::

 ```